postgrespro/postgres_cluster/contrib/mmts/doc/administration.md

     pg_ctl -D ./datadir -l ./pg.log stop
     ```

-1. To be able to run multimaster we need following changes to ```postgresql.conf```:
+1. Modify the ```postgresql.conf``` configuration file, as follows:

+    * Set up PostgreSQL parameters related to replication.

         ```
-    ### General postgres option to let multimaster work

-    wal_level = logical     # multimaster is build on top of
+        wal_level = logical
-                            # logical replication and will not work otherwise
         max_connections = 100
-    max_prepared_transactions = 300 # all transactions are implicitly two-phase, so that's
+        max_prepared_transactions = 300
-                                    # a good idea to set this equal to max_connections*N_nodes.
         max_wal_senders = 10       # at least the number of nodes
         max_replication_slots = 10 # at least the number of nodes
+        ```
+        You must change the replication level to `logical` as multimaster relies on logical replication.
+For a cluster of N nodes,and enable at least N WAL sender processes and replication slots.
+Since multimaster implicitly adds a PREPARE phase to each COMMIT transaction, make sure to set the number of prepared transactions to N*max_connections.
+Otherwise, prepared transactions may be queued.

+    * Make sure you have enough background workers allocated for each node:

+        ```
-    max_worker_processes = 250 # Each node has:
+        max_worker_processes = 250
-                            #   N_nodes-1 receiver
-                            #   N_nodes-1 sender
-                            #   1 mtm-sender
-                            #   1 mtm-receiver
-                            # Also transactions executed at neighbour nodes can cause spawn of
-                            # background pool worker at our node.
-At max this will be equal to
-                            # sum of max_connections on neighbour nodes.

-    ### Multimaster-specific options

-    shared_preload_libraries = 'multimaster'
+        ```
+        For example, for a three-node cluster with max_connections = 100, multimaster may need up to 206 background workers at peak times: 200 workers for connections from the neighbour nodes, two workers for walsender processes, two workers for walreceiver processes, and two workers for the arbiter wender and receiver processes.
+When setting this parameter, remember that other modules may also use backround workers at the same time.

+    * Add multimaster-specific options:

+        ```
         multimaster.max_nodes = 3  # cluster size
         multimaster.node_id = 1    # the 1-based index of the node in the cluster
         multimaster.conn_strings = 'dbname=mydb user=myuser host=node1, dbname=mydb user=myuser host=node2, dbname=mydb user=myuser host=node3'
-                               # comma-separated list of connection strings to neighbour nodes.
+                                # comma-separated list of connection strings to neighbour nodes
         ```

+        > **Important:** The `node_id` variable takes natural numbers starting from 1, without any gaps in numbering.
+For example, for a cluster of five nodes, set node IDs to 1, 2, 3, 4, and 5.
+In the `conn_strings` variable, make sure to list the nodes in the order of their IDs.
+Thus, the `conn_strings` variable must be the same on all nodes.

-    Full description of all configuration parameters available in section [configuration](doc/configuration.md).
-Depending on network environment and expected usage patterns one can want to tweak parameters.
+    Depending on your network environment and usage patterns, you may want to tune other multimaster parameters.
+For details on all configuration parameters available, see [Tuning configuration params](#tuning-configuration-params).

 1. Allow replication in `pg_hba.conf`: